ZhivkoPetkov/CarRental/README.md

 - See details of every car
 - Give review
 - See his vouchers
-- Change password and phone
+- Change password, email and phone

 ### Administrator
 - Access index page for searching